touch4tech/touch4tech/content/2021-09-03-innovation-stalled.md

 ---
 date: 2021-09-03
 title: Innovation has stalled
-categories: idea
+category: idea
-author: [oberron, rezpe]
+authors: oberron, rezpe
 ---

 Technical innovation brings up to 10x improvements on our work and personal life.
 This can be brought in 2 ways: